CSC510-G35-Fall2022/SmartSpend2/README.md

 7. <u>Search: </u> This command is used by typing '/search'.
 This program runs a web search on the specified query and provides the top 5 products together with their prices so that the user can compare them.
 <img src="https://github.com/CSC510-G35-Fall2022/SmartSpend2/blob/main/images/tsearch1.png" alt="commands" width="350"/>

+## Testing
+We are doing both automated and blackbox testing.
+The reason why our coverage is 23% is because that coverage person only measures coverage from the automated tests.
+The rest of the coverage is covered using black box tests.
+We used black box tests because we had to test the telegram API functionality which was only testable when the bot would be running through telegram.
+This made it impossible to test using automated testing which was why we used blackbox.

 ## Case Studies
 1) Tested smart spend bot code individually with all five of our members.
 Member 1 tested the following functionalities: add, delete, display .
 All of the functionalities work as intended.
 Last updated Dec 05 2022.
 2) Tested smart spend bot code individually with all five of our members.
 Member 2 tested the following functionalities: edit, history, limit.
 All of the functionalities work as intended.
 Last updated Dec 05 2022.